Weather at Disney World in the Summer is notoriously hot and humid. There’s also plenty of rain and thunder too.

 As for shoes, I recommend packing at least 2 pairs, even if you’re only there for the weekend, just in case 1 pair gets wet on a water ride or from dashing through the rain.

-This post includes affiliate link.
-If you choose to make a purchase from an affiliate link, I might receive a commission at no extra cost to you.
+This post includes affiliate links.
+If you click on or make a purchase from an affiliate link, I might earn a commission payment at no extra cost to you.

 I love to wear dresses at Disney World in the summer because they require minimal effort to get ready in the morning, yet still help me feel put together.

 Tops + Bottoms

 Flowy tank tops are my go to when packing for Disney World in the Summer.

 Rompers are another great option, as you don’t have to worry about pairing the perfect top and bottom.
 Just pull it on and go!

 Don’t shy away from going for a dip because you hate your swimsuit!
 Pick something you love and feel great in.

 Make sure the sunglasses have 100% UV protection to protect your eyes against harmful rays.

 A straw hat will also help with keeping the sun off your face, as well as allow air to circulate and keep your head cool.

 Bottled water in the park is expensive, and the tap water tastes a bit funky.
 Bring a filtered water bottle to the park so that you can have water on you at all times.

-If you know you’ll be miserable in sneakers, be sure to pack sandals or flip flops that you can walk in, then walk some more, and walk even more than that.
-You get the idea.
+If you know you’ll be miserable in sneakers in the hot, humid Florida weather, then pack sandals or flip flops that you can walk in, then walk some more, and walk even more than that.

 The Sperry flip flops are designed to keep you stable on wet surfaces, so they are great if it’s rainy out.